Peer-to-Peer Fundraising Examples: A Toolkit for PTAs

 School fundraising has come a long way from bake sales and car washes.
 These days, it’s all about working smarter, not harder, and peer-to-peer fundraising makes that possible.
 With the right tools (we’re looking at you, Cheddar Up templates!), your school community can rally together in new ways that are simple to launch and easy to share.

-This toolkit rounds up some of our favorite peer-to-peer fundraising examples that work beautifully for schools and PTAs, along with tips to help you launch them successfully.
+This toolkit rounds up some of our favorite peer-to-peer fundraising examples that work beautifully within broader school and PTA fundraising efforts, along with tips to help you launch them successfully.
 Whether you’re raising money for a trip, a program, or a project, this list will help spark ideas and set you up for fundraising success.

 Helpful Resources on Peer-to-Peer Fundraising